1

 I recently read a post that had so many abbreviations that I thought I was reading another language.
 I just couldn’t understand what the writer was trying to say and I didn’t have the time to decipher her almost cryptic message.

-If you want to link to an article – use URL shortening tools such as http://bit.ly or http://www.tinyurl.com.
+If you want to link to an article – use URL shortening tool such as http://bit.ly

 annetweet